No Food for Five Months?

 So Many Butterflies, So Few Flowers!

 There can be 50 million monarchs sharing a single hectare.
-Imagine how many flowers millions of hungry monarchs would need.
+Imagine how many flowers the monarchs would need.
 "There are some flowers near the colonies, but nowhere near enough for all of the butterflies," says Dr. Oberhauser.
 This is why stored fat is essential to survival.

 What About Water?

-Monarchs do need water to survive the winter, and often leave their clusters to find it.
-On warm days, butterflies fly out of the colonies by the millions to drink.
+Monarchs do need water to survive the winter.
+On warm days, the butterflies fly out of the colonies by the millions to drink.
 At first, scientists didn't realize water was so important.
-By observing overwintering monarchs, scientists learned that protecting the watershed of the forest is one of the most important conservation goals.
+Now they know that protecting the watershed of the forest is an important conservation need.

 The Habitat Connection

-In order to survive the winter, monarchs must find milkweed and flowers to obtain energy before they reach Mexico.
-Then they need the cool temperatures of their Mexican forest to conserve energy.
-The next time you see milkweed and flowers in your backyard, think about how habitat on the northern breeding grounds is connected to monarch survival in Mexico.
+In order to survive the winter, monarchs must obtain energy from milkweed and flowers before they reach Mexico.
+Next they need the cool temperatures of their Mexican forest to conserve energy.
+Monarchs need high quality habitat in both places for winter survival.